-The City is on a journey of building good relations with indigenous people - in the spirit and intent of the Edmonton Urban Aboriginal Accord.
+The City is on a journey of building good relations with Indigenous Peoples - in the spirit and intent of the Edmonton Urban Aboriginal Accord.

-- Build and support good relations between the City, Indigenous people and organizations that serve Indigenous people
+- Build and support good relations between the City, Indigenous Peoples and organizations that serve Indigenous Peoples

 - Increase Indigenous participation in the City of Edmonton workforce